Specialised Imaging: UV, IR, Laser and ALS

 Last updated:

-This is a physics topic at heart.
-The rationale for every technique in this area begins with photon-matter interaction: absorption, reflection, fluorescence, and transmittance vary with the material's electronic structure and the incident wavelength.
+The rationale for every technique in this area begins with photon-matter interaction: absorption, reflection, fluorescence, and transmittance vary with a material's electronic structure and the incident wavelength.
 Module 1 of this subject covers the underlying physics of these interactions in detail.
 This topic builds on that foundation to describe how the forensic examiner operationalises each interaction class into a documented examination procedure.
-The how connects directly to the why in every case.

 Across jurisdictions, specialised imaging has graduated from laboratory curiosity to routine casework.
 The Forensic Science Regulator (UK) lists UV and IR photography in its category of published casework standards.
 SWGIT in the US covers digital photomicroscopy and specialised imaging under Sections 14 and 15.
 The DFSS in India includes UV and IR photography in its SOC examination manual.
 ENFSI's Fingerprint Working Group and Document Examiners Working Group both publish best-practice manuals that reference specialised imaging as a Tier 1 examination technique.